vipulnaik/diet-exercise-health/profile-information/health-profile.md

 and it is no longer meaningfully affecting my daily life, even if not all of its ramifications have been fully addressed.

-As of June 10, 2025, I have an open incident for a [potential infection](../events/2025/2025-06-potential-infection.md).
+As of June 11, 2025, I have an open incident for a [respiratory infection (likely common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md).
 I expect to expand on this with more private notes later.

 You can see the list
 of incidents for 2024 in the [events/2024 folder](../events/2024), and